 Yay, you’re engaged!
 Now, I know the first thing most of us want to do when wedding planning is look at all the gorgeous Pinterest boards we’ve put together and hope that somehow our perfect wedding will magically pull itself together.
 Oh, if only that was the case…but, it’s not.
 And, since my wedding is finally starting to come together beyond a venue and a photographer – which were, of course, the two most important things – I’m going to start sharing the whole process with you, one post at a time.
+And that starts with a wedding budget.

 FIRST THINGS FIRST